in-the-keyhole/keyhole-virus-tracker/README.md

 # Keyhole Virus Tracker Blockchain

-This project implements a HyperLedger blockchain network with chaincode that manages a ledger of COVID 19 and Influenza Virus lab tests.
-The chaincode implements functions to create and retrieve Influenza test results.
+This project implements a HyperLedger blockchain network with chaincode that manages a ledger of COVID-19 and Influenza virus lab results.
+The chaincode implements functions to create and retrieve test results.

-It also references a ReactJS client project and supporting API gateway project that provides a user interface to interact with a deployed blockchain.
+It also references a React client project and supporting API Gateway project that provides a user interface to interact with a deployed blockchain.

-The instructions will start a Hyperledger network locally on a Linux/Unix/MacOs/Windows operating system and then invoke and access the blockchain chaincode in the following ways:
+The instructions will start a Hyperledger network locally on a Linux, Unix, MacOS, or Windows operating system, and then invoke and access the blockchain chaincode in the following ways:

 ##### * Start the HyperLedger Orderer, Certificate Authority (CA), and Peer Nodes; create channel "mychannel"; and install chaincode
 ##### * Interact with Chaincode from a ReactJS/Node Web Application or CLI and Node JavaScript Commands.